wkusnierczyk/garmin-fancyfont-time/README.md

 # Garmin Fancyfonts Time

-A minimalist, elegant, nerdy, typography-focused Garmin Connect IQ watch face that displays the current time {blank:short-description}.
+A minimalist, elegant, nerdy, typography-focused Garmin Connect IQ watch face that displays the current time using a variety of beautiful fonts..

 ![Fancyfonts Time](resources/graphics/FancyfontsTimeHero-small.png)